microsoft/MicrosoftCloud/samples/acs-to-teams-meeting/server/typescript/README.md

-# Call Microsoft Graph from Azure Functions
+# Call Microsoft Graph and Azure Communication Services from Azure Functions

 1. If you don't currently have an Office 365 account, you can sign up for a [Microsoft 365 Developer Program](https://cda.ms/1Jp) subscription.
 It's *free* for 90 days and will continually renew as long as you're using it for development activity.
 If you have a Visual Studio *Enterprise* or *Professional* subscription, both programs include a free Microsoft 365 [developer subscription](https://aka.ms/MyVisualStudioBenefits), active for the life of your Visual Studio subscription. *See* [Set up a Microsoft 365 developer subscription](https://cda.ms/1Jq).